Health Topics

 Health Conditions Related to Genetic Changes

-At least ten NPRL3 gene mutations have been found to cause familial focal epilepsy with variable foci (FFEVF), which is an uncommon form of recurrent seizures (epilepsy) that runs in families.
-Most of these mutations lead to the production of an abnormally short, nonfunctional protein.
-As a result, formation of normal GATOR1 complex is reduced, leading to overactivity of mTORC1 and excessive signaling of the mTOR pathway.
-It is not clear how an abnormally active mTOR pathway leads to the seizures of FFEVF.
-Research suggests that increased mTOR pathway signaling in the brain leads to changes in the connections between nerve cells (synapses) and increased activation (excitation) of nerve cells, which can cause seizures.
+Variants (also called mutations) in the NPRL3 gene can cause familial focal epilepsy with variable foci (FFEVF), an uncommon form of recurrent seizures (epilepsy) that runs in families.
+Most of these variants lead to the production of an abnormally short protein that does not function properly.
+A reduced amount of functional GATOR1 leads to overactivity of mTORC1 and excessive signaling of the mTOR pathway.
+Research suggests that increased mTOR pathway signaling in the brain changes the connections between nerve cells (synapses) and increases nerve cell activation (excitation), which can lead to seizures.

 More About This Health ConditionOther Names for This Gene